junaidalam2/PyCalculator/README.md

 # Four-Function Calculator
-A calculator with a GUI with four operators: add, subtract, multiple and divide.
+A GUI-based calculator application with four operators: add, subtract, multiply and divide.